-  The Health Promotions office holds RCCU events throughout each
+The Health Promotion office holds RCCU events throughout each

 semester.
 The best way to find out when

-events take place is to check the Health Promotions calendar of events.
+events take place is to check the Health Promotion calendar of events.

 RCCU events will be held during a national Brief Alcohol Screening